 Written informed consent was obtained at the time of the interview.
 Of the 1,252 subjects who met the initial study criteria, 1009 participated in a face-to-face interview for a response rate of 80% (1009/1252).
 Primary reasons for non-participation included lack of time, day care issues, confidentiality concerns and transportation barriers.
-For this analysis we utilized 908 subjects out the primary sample of 1009 subjects, who reported regular opioid use in the last 3 month and completed all elements of the CAM survey.
+For this analysis we utilized 908 subjects out the primary sample of 1009 subjects, who reported regular opioid use in the last 3 month

 In addition to completing a survey of CAM therapies, five interview schedules and eight additional questionnaires were administered.
 Interview and questionnaire data used in this report included the Addiction Severity Index (ASI) , the Substance Abuse Severity Scale, the chronic pain inventory interview, the 44-question P3 scale, which assesses emotional function , and the Treatment Outcomes in Pain Survey (TOPS) which is a modified version of the SF-36 .
 At the end of the interview each subject was asked to provide a urine specimen that was tested for opioids, methadone, propoxyphene, benzodiazepines, cocaine metabolites, amphetamines, PCP, barbiturates, and cannabinoids.